xenopus-anatomy/xao/doc/index.md

     git rebase master

-This integrates the branch with the master, detects conflicts, and facilitates subsequent merge.
+This integrates the branch with the master branch, detects conflicts, and facilitates subsequent merge.

-Execute the merge with the following commands:
+To merge a branch with master, execute the following commands:

     git checkout master
     git merge --no-ff <branch>